XtracT/aintinksmart/README.md

 The service listens for image sending and scan requests on configured MQTT topics and publishes intermediate status updates to a default topic.

+For a detailed overview of the system components and their interactions, please refer to the [System Architecture document](ARCHITECTURE.md).

 ## Description

 The service implements a communication protocol based on reverse engineering.
 It listens for requests on MQTT topics.